hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 A holder MAY choose not to attach an OCA Bundle to a verifier if it contains any external references.
-Non-malicious issuers are encouraged to **not** use external references in their OCA Bundles and as such, to minimize the inlined images in the branding overlay.
+Non-malicious issuers are encouraged to **not** use external references in their OCA Bundles and as such, to minimize the inlined images in the branding Meta overlay.

 ### Holder Activities